 Future funding Having a successful crowdfunding campaign can help to unlock loans and investment or can be a pre-curser to a much bigger equity crowdfunding or community shares campaign in the future.
 It proves you know what you're doing.

-Extra funding

-There is extra money available from a range of partners on Crowdfunder - money that goes towards your target, just like money from the Crowd.

-Find out if your project could be eligible

-crowdfunder.co.uk/funds

-Making a plan

-This is your crowdfunding project, so it's up to you to make sure you have everything lined up and ready to go before launching.
+Making a plan This is your crowdfunding project, so it's up to you to make sure you have everything lined up and ready to go before launch on 2nd May.
 You might want to use a simple checklist list or dive into the detail with a spreadsheet; it's your call.

-You'll build your plan as you work through this pack, adding other tasks that are specific to your Crowdfunder campaign.
-To get you started, here's our checklist with all the essentials:
+You'll build your plan quickly as you work through this pack, likely adding in other tasks that will be specific to your crowdfunding campaign.
+To get you started, here's our checklist with all the essentials: Checklist Draw your network map Edit your video List influencers and identify super-backers Brainstorm rewards Refine rewards list Bullet point key messages Choose title Set your target Add project image Marketing preparation Write description Warm up your Crowd Add visual content Plan launch PR Plan your video Line up first 10 pledges Go live!
+Shoot the footage Key action Use a calendar to prioritise and map out deadlines for each task, showing what needs to be done by when.
+Try your best to stick to those dates to stay on track.

-Checklist

-Assign roles Shoot the footage

-Draw your network map Edit your video

-List influencers Brainstorm rewards

-Identify super-backers Refine rewards list

-Nurture Crowd Set your target

-Build social media following Plan project timeline

-Bullet point key messages Marketing preparation

-Choose title Warm up your Crowd

-Add project image Plan launch

-Write description Line up first 10 pledges

-Add visual content Get funded

-Plan your video Key action

-Key action